mattmartin14/dream_machine/benchmarks/go_duckdb_vs_rust_polars/readme.md

 ```

 With DuckDB, I did the entire pipeline in one shot.
-Some might not like that and say "how dare you!
+Some might not like that and say "How dare you!
 There is no way to test the individual parts of this...blah blah blah"...but hey, it works.

 ---
 #### Rust+Polars Program

 As expected, the Rust version of this is definitely more involved.
-But I'd maybe argue in a good way, since Rust and Polars forces you to break the ETL into its true components of Extract, Transform, Load.
+But I'd maybe argue in a good way, since Rust and Polars forces you to break the ETL into its true components of Extract, Transform, Load, which will enable easier unit testing.
 Below is the rust code:

 ```RUST
 use polars::prelude::*;